ius-csg/cslabs-backend/README.md

 * [Install MariaDB](#MariaDB-Setup) Choose no password when it asks you
 * cd into `CSLabs.Api` and run `dotnet ef database update`

+* Note: Every time changes are pulled from the repository, it is a good idea to perform this step again: cd into `CSLabs.Api` and run `dotnet ef database update`

 #### Setup steps for connecting to a proxmox server

 These steps are only required if you plan on starting a lab.